madanreddy123/cucumber_POM/README.md

             "on", "in", "into", "from", "for", "the", "named", "and", "then", "of", "with" ));

-    /**
-     * Updates Javadoc comments for all methods in the given Java file.
-     *
-     * @param filePath Path to the Java source file
-     * @throws IOException if file reading or writing fails */ public static void updateComments(String filePath) throws IOException {
+    public static void updateComments(String filePath) throws IOException {
         File file = new File(filePath);
         CompilationUnit cu = StaticJavaParser.parse(file);